usamakhangt4/plumify/README.md

 ## Brief
 Recreate the provided Mockup into a responsive page.
-Discover the individual building blocks that can be built independently and put them to use in order to build the final user interface.
+Discover the individual building blocks that can be built independently and put them to use in order to build the final user interface, using the assets provided.

-Use the assets provided, and assign an audio track to the albums, When one is clicked it should start playing, and the UI should update accordingly.
-The activty stream should also update as you change between tracks,

 ## Requirements
 * Must be fully responsive.
-* Must use ES6.
 * Use of CSS processors (SCSS or PostCSS)
+* Clean, semantic code

+## Bonus points
+* CSS Animations
+* Assign an audio track to each album, When clicked the track should start playing, updating the UI accordingly.
 * Use the Javascript Notification API to show notification of track changes (include track details and the album art)
-* Must make the player controls work.
+* Make the player controls work.
-* Add keyboard shortcuts for Play/pause Next/Previous track.